skrt67/creatoros/README.md

 ---

-Built with ❤️ by the CreatorOS team
+Built with ❤️ by the Vidova team